Picovoice/rhino/README.md

   - Turn off the lights in the $location:lightLocation.
 ```

-`$location:lightLocation` means that we expect a variable of type `location` to occur and we want to capture its value
+`$location:lightLocation` means that we expect a variable of type `location` to occur, and we want to capture its value
 in a variable named `lightLocation`.
 We call such variable a `Slot`.
 Slots give us the ability to capture details of the
 spoken commands.
 Each slot type is be defined as a set of phrases.
 For example: